yebrahim/fortyhadiths-ios/README.md

 #  40 Hadiths - الأربعون
-Simple iOS app for viewing the 40 Nawawi hadiths.
+Simple, ad free, iOS app for viewing the 40 Nawawi hadiths.

 Supports English and Arabic, changing font size, and automatic system light/dark theme.
+Contributions welcome.

 Text is obtained from https://alnawawiforty.com/, translation of hadiths from https://40hadithnawawi.com/.